 10 Best Bluetooth Speakers Under $100 for Indoor & Outdoor Use

 Why would anyone look for the best Bluetooth speakers under $100?
 Usually, the cheaper the audio equipment the less impressive the audio quality, right? – Not always.

-If you’re an audiophile, musician, or just someone that likes music in general and also likes to party outside most of the time, Bluetooth speakers can offer so much convenience.
+If you’re an audiophile, musician, or just someone who likes music in general and also likes to party outside most of the time, Bluetooth speakers can offer so much convenience.

 Believe it or not, Bluetooth speakers under $100 are not as flimsy as you may think, nor do they deprive you of high-tech features and consistent audio clarity.